onfido/onfido-sdk-ui/README.md

 - `uuid {String} required`

   A unique ID that identifies your API token in our database.
 This can be shared publicly and is **not** the same as your API Token.
 We will provide you with your uuid on request.

+- `ref {String} required`

+  The HTTP referrer of the page where the SDK is initialised.
+See the API [documentation](https://onfido.com/documentation#json-web-tokens) for allowed formats.

 ## How is the Onfido SDK licensed?